This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 - Prepare the pressure canner, along with your lids and jars.
-Fill the canner with a few inches (approximately 8 cm) of water, based on the instructions from your specific canner manufacturer.
+Fill the canner with a few inches of water, based on the instructions from your specific canner manufacturer.
 Place the canner on the stovetop over low heat, placing the jars inside to stay warm.

 - Start by browning your ground beef, and then set it aside.

-- Pour the beans back into the pot, adding 10 cups (2.4 liters) of water.
+- Pour the beans back into the pot, adding 12 cups of water or broth.

 - Add the tomatoes, garlic, spices, corn, onions, and browned ground beef.